-Dr. Traci Pierce serves as Chief Executive Officer.
-She provides strategic vision, leadership, and direction to Lake Washington School District.
-Dr. Pierce is a skilled educational leader with 23 years of experience in public education.
-On July 1, 2012, she became Lake Washington School District’s 11th superintendent.
+Dr. Jane Stavem serves as Chief Executive Officer.
+She provides strategic vision, leadership and direction to Lake Washington School District.
+Dr. Stavem is a skilled education leader with 28 years of experience in public education.
+On August 1, 2018, she became Lake Washington School District’s 12th superintendent.

 Dr. Stavem came to Lake Washington from Lincoln Public Schools in Lincoln, Nebraska.
 There, she served as the Associate Superintendent for Instruction, overseeing nine departments and supporting a rapidly growing district of 41,000 students in the Capital City of Nebraska.